hippiehunter/dblbook/src/guessing_game/guessing_game.md

 endmain
 ```

-First we've added a variable named random and assigned it a new instance of the `Random` class.
+First, we've added a variable named `random` and assigned it a new instance of the `Random` class.
 This is a class that provides a convenient way to generate random numbers.
 Next we've added a variable named `randomNumber` and assigned it the result of calling the `Next` method on the `random` variable.
 The `Next` method takes two arguments; the first is the inclusive lower bound of the random number, and the second is the exclusive upper bound.
 In this case, we're passing 1 and 101, so the random number will be between 1 and 100.
 Finally, we've added a line to convert our secret number to be a string, then output it to the console.

 Try running the program a few times: